What is a Supported Internship?

-They enable young people from the age of 16 with a plan to get the support they need to achieve paid employment by equipping them with the skills they need for work.
+They enable young people from the age of 16 (with a plan to get the support they need) to achieve paid employment.
+Internships equip young people with the skills they need for work.
 Young people learn through work placements and directed employability courses with their provider.

-Supported Internships are unpaid and last for a minimum of six months, more usually a year and where possible, result in paid employment.
+Supported Internships are unpaid and last for a minimum of six months to a year.
+Where possible they result in paid employment.

-Interns spend most of their time with an employer but alongside their work placement, they follow a personalised study programme which includes English and maths if appropriate and other qualifications that are relevant to their chosen progression path.
+Interns spend most of their time with an employer and alongside their work placement.
+They follow a personalised study programme which includes English and maths (if appropriate).
+Plus other qualifications that are relevant to their chosen progression path.